solesensei/browser_stream/readme.md

 ## Nginx HTTPS with Router Domain or Dynamic DNS

 If your router provides a domain name for local network devices, you can use it to stream media over HTTPS.
-Alternatively, you can use a dynamic DNS (like noip.com) service to get a public domain name for your server and configre port forwarding in your router settings.
+Alternatively, you can use a dynamic DNS service (like noip.com) to get a public domain name for your server and configure port forwarding in your router settings.

 1. Set up device sharing in your router settings with a public domain name.
 2. Install [Certbot](https://certbot.eff.org/) and obtain a certificate for your domain:
     ```bash
     sudo apt update && sudo apt install certbot python3-certbot-nginx -y
     sudo systemctl stop nginx
-    sudo certbot certonly --standalone -d your-domain.com  # 80 port should be opened by default and port forwarding configured
+    sudo certbot certonly --standalone -d your-domain.com  # Port 80 should be open by default and port forwarding configured
     ```
 3. Configure Nginx to use the certificate:
     ```bash